ETHICS AND COMPLIANCE

-Our commitment to operational excellence begins with our commitment to ethical excellence.
-Mission Essential’s offices and personnel across the US and around the world are committed to the highest standards of ethics, transparency, and accountability.
+Mission Essential’s commitment to operational excellence begins with our commitment to ethical excellence.
+Mission Essential personnel across the United States, and around the world, are committed to the highest standards of ethics, transparency, and accountability.
 In addition to being fully compliant with all applicable laws and regulations, we raise the bar in setting our own standard of conduct in relation to our customers, suppliers, competitors, and co-workers.

-As you would expect from a company like Mission Essential, risk assessment is something we do well.
-Mission Essential considers risk management to be an integral part of all business operations and functions, and is committed to embedding risk management into existing practices and procedures so that it is part of Mission Essential’s culture and not an independent activity.
-Our Enterprise Risk Management Policy was designed to establish a rigorous reporting process to facilitate better-informed management decision-making, transparency, and resource allocation.
+Mission Essential considers risk management to be an integral part of all business operations and functions and is committed to embedding risk management into existing practices and procedures.
+Risk management is part of Mission Essential’s culture, not an independent activity.
+The company’s Enterprise Risk Management Policy was designed to establish a rigorous reporting process to facilitate better-informed management decision-making, transparency, and resource allocation.
 Identifying, mitigating, and reviewing risks are the responsibility of every Mission Essential employee.

-Like many of our core functions at Mission Essential, the structure of our ethics program is designed to have continuous monitoring as well as periodic reviews involving key stakeholders.
+Like many core functions at Mission Essential, the structure of the ethics program is designed to have continuous monitoring as well as periodic reviews involving key stakeholders.

-Our Board of Managers maintains oversight of the company’s ethics program.
+The Board of Managers maintains oversight of the company’s ethics program.
 The day-to-day management of the program is delegated to Mission Essential’s Ethics Officer, Megan Pearson.
 The Ethics Officer works closely with the Deputy Ethics Officer, the Risk Officer, the Legal Department, and Human Resources as needed.
-Our team takes a proactive approach to make sure that our employees have access to the resources they need when facing an ethical dilemma.
+The team takes a proactive approach to make sure that Mission Essential employees have access to the resources they need when facing an ethical dilemma.
 Each quarter, the primary stakeholders meet to review the ethics agenda, including:

 - Review of allegations of violations of the company’s Code of Ethics and Business Conduct;